mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 To keep false detections from disturbing the detection result, there's a history of fits that is populated over time and averaged.
 This average is used in case the current measurement has to be discarded, but also to make the detection smoother.

 Sanity checking is now performed by comparing the current fit with the history (this all happens in ```def process_image_video1(image):```).
-The highest index parameter of the fit turned out to be a good indicator for differences between curvatures, here I assume that a 15% difference is acceptable.
+The highest index coefficient of the fit turned out to be a good indicator for significant differences between curvatures, here I assume that a 15% difference is acceptable.
 Anything above that will invalidate the current measurement.
 In this case it's discarded and the current average is used instead.
 Also, there's a confidence field in the ```Line``` class.
 This value is decreased every time we discard a measurement and once it hits zero, both lines are reset and we start with a fresh sliding_window run.

 ---